#ContinuityOfGovernment, #WW3, #DeepState

 “It means that I’m throwing my hat in the ring.”

 “Throwing your hat in the ring for what?”

 “Afraid so.
 We’ve got great backing.
 Hundreds of millions in the bank.
 It seems there are a lot of corporate boards that are really pissed off about you nuking their balance sheets.”

 “It took some effort convincing them.
 Them board member types don’t like uncertainty.
 But they’ve finally decided to back someone other than the man who blew up the world.”

 “Tex, don’t do this.
-You’re wasting everyone’s time.
+You’re wasting everyone’s time and money.
 Throw your support to me and I’ll get you a cabinet position.”

 “No can do, Arman.
 It’s already in motion.
 We announce today.”